Axelm3sh/Manifest42/frontend/docs/area-for-improvements.md

-# Areas for Improvement in Manifest42 Frontend
+# Areas for Improvement in Cargomatic Frontend

-This document outlines long-term improvement opportunities for the Manifest42 frontend application.
+This document outlines long-term improvement opportunities for the Cargomatic frontend application.
 These are not immediate tasks but rather strategic improvements that can be implemented over time to enhance the application's functionality, performance, and user experience.

 ## 1. Icon System Improvements

 ### Icon Library Recommendation

-Based on a thorough analysis of various icon libraries, Phosphor Icons is recommended for the Manifest42 frontend application for the following reasons:
+Based on a thorough analysis of various icon libraries, Phosphor Icons is recommended for the Cargomatic frontend application for the following reasons:

 1. **Comprehensive Set**: With 6,000+ icons, it provides a wide range of options for all UI needs.
 2. **Consistent Design**: All icons follow a consistent design language, ensuring visual harmony.
 3. **Multiple Weights**: The different weight options allow for flexibility in design.
 4. **Vue Integration**: The official Vue component library makes integration straightforward.
 5. **Fully Open Source**: No licensing concerns or limitations.
-6. **Modern Aesthetic**: The clean, modern style aligns well with the Manifest42 design.
+6. **Modern Aesthetic**: The clean, modern style aligns well with the Cargomatic design.
 7. **Active Development**: Regular updates and additions to the library.

 If Phosphor Icons is not selected, Heroicons would be the second recommendation due to its clean design and easy integration with Vue.
 Material Icons would be the third choice if a more established library is preferred.